bearsunday/bearsunday.github.io/manuals/1.0/en/js-ui.md

 In this way without changing the JavaScript or core PHP application we can alter the UI data and check that it is working.

-The PHP configuration files that have been edied in this section are only used when executing `yarn run ui`.
+The PHP configuration files that have been edited in this section are only used when executing `yarn run ui`.
 All the PHP side needs is the output bundled JS file.